tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/api/resources/users/index.md

 #### Create User with Imported Hashed Password

-> Creating or updating users with an imported hashed password is an {% api_lifecycle ea %} feature.
+> Creating or updating users with an imported hashed password is an <ApiLifecycle access="ea" /> feature.

 Creates a user with a specified [hashed password](#hashed-password-object)